JardaniWorld/alx-low_level_programming/0x0A-argc_argv/README.md

-This code prints all arguments it receives
+This code multiplies two numbers